SpencerSewell/DCI-Analysis/README.md

 ## Visualizing in PowerBI
 Now we can take a look at some numbers!
 The first page of the dashboard is a general dashboard: it holds interactive elements that allow users to change the date, location, and/or specific individual corps to analyze trends with competitions and make comparisons between different corps.
 The second page of the dashboard is all about averages.
 This showcases two things: The average 12th place score and lowest captions scores and the average 1st place score and caption scores.
 This gives users a general idea of what a corps needs to achieve in terms of captions and total score if they A. want to be a top 12 contender and B. if they want to be the finalist victor!
 In order to grab some of the numbers to display, additional SQL was written and imported:
 ![alt text](https://github.com/SpencerSewell/Pictures/blob/main/DCIPhoto10.png?raw=True)
+Above is the SQL to find the total number of wins by corps.
+The CTE pulls the finals competition (Max day in August of every year) and the maximum score from that competition.
+This allows us to use the CTE to count how many max scores apply to each corps
 ![alt text](https://github.com/SpencerSewell/Pictures/blob/main/DCIPhoto11.png?raw=True)
+This is an example SQL from a few cards used in the dashboard.
+This particular one uses the same CTE slightly adjusted to give us the finals competition.
+After that, we use a subquery to to find the minimum scores from the CTE, and the parent query averages these totals.
+This SQL is used for the average caption scores and 1st place scores cards
 ![alt text](https://github.com/SpencerSewell/Pictures/blob/main/DCIPhoto12.png?raw=True)
 ![alt text](https://github.com/SpencerSewell/Pictures/blob/main/DCIPhoto13.png?raw=True)